- Cancer research

 Rapid, pure, and concentrated isolation of extracellular vesicles from biofluids

 - Isolation in <30 minutes, using mini- or maxi-size spin columns containing a lectin-based binding compound

 - Higher purity than ultracentrifugation, precipitation, or ultrafiltration

-- Sufficient EV yield (up to 1010 [miniprep] and 1011 [maxiprep]) for downstream RT-qPCR or NGS analysis of extracellular vesicle cargo
+- Sufficient EV yield (up to 1010 [miniprep] and 1011 [maxiprep]) for downstream analyses of EV cargo

 - Consistent performance with an easy-to-use protocol that requires no specialized equipment

 United States/Canada: +1.800.662.2566 • Asia Pacific: +1.650.919.7300 • Europe: +33.(0)1.3904.6880 • Japan: +81.(0)77.565.6999